East William Street Improvement Project

 The East William Street widening project will reduce congestion for motorists and neighbors, and increase safety for the 20,000 vehicles that travel the route daily.
-Activity begins in February and construction will take place in 2019.
+Activity began in February 2018 and construction will take place in 2019.

 Accidents and delays occur on East William Street because of stopped vehicles waiting to make left turns.
 Widening the street to add a center lane will separate turning vehicles from the traffic stream and improve safety during all hours.
 The project has been under development for several years and has been discussed at city council meetings and through a public involvement process.